Skip to main content

 That missing feeling I couldn’t name wasn’t a lack of goals.
 It was a lack of connection, contribution, and meaning beyond achievement.

 Once I saw that clearly, three areas came into focus.
+This article is part of the category: Personal Growth & Mindset.

 1. Quality of Relationships (Depth Over Demand)